 Leah began her building electrification career at RMI as a graduate intern contributing to The Economics of Electrifying Buildings report.
-She furthered her expertise at Pacific Gas and Electric Company (PG&E) where she produced an industry-leading forecast of the impacts of building electrification.
+She furthered her expertise at Pacific Gas and Electric Company (PG&E), where she produced an industry-leading forecast of the impact of building electrification.
 She also provided regulatory and strategy support related to DERs and Community Choice Aggregation on PG&E’s Energy Policy and Procurement team.
+Leah was a 2019 fellow at the Clean Energy Leadership Institute.

 MEM, Energy and the Environment, Duke University